PattmanSport is back in 2021 with an expanded base of coverage.Continue reading “We covering more”

 All media in this article was supplied by FFATV.

-On Tuesday, English football club Manchester United announced Spanish midfielder Juan Mata has a one-year contract extension with the club.
+On Tuesday, English football club Manchester United announced Spanish midfielder has a one-year contract extension with the club.
 The club triggered the one-year-contract extension clause in Mata’s contract which would keep Mata tied with the club until 2019.

 This article was originally publish on English language Wikinews on Thursday, February 1, 2018.
 It is therefore available under the Creative Commons Attribution 25 license.